MDPvis/MDPvis.github.io/README.md

         ]
     ]

 These data are two trajectories of two states each.
+An additional special state variable, `image row`, gives an array of images or videos that should be displayed when selecting a trajectory.
+For example:

+    return [
+        [
+          {"Burn Time": 4.261, "Timber Harvested": 251, "image row": ["traj1-1.png"]}, {"Burn Time": 40.261, "Timber Harvested": 0, , "image row": ["traj1-2.png"]}
+        ],
+        [
+          {"Burn Time": 0.0, "Timber Harvested": 342, "image row": ["traj2-1.mp4"]}, {"Burn Time": 45.261, "Timber Harvested": 20, "image row": ["traj2-1.mp4"]}
+        ]
+    ]

+will attempt to display the images `traj1-1.png` and `traj1-1.png` when the user clicks the associated trajectory.

 ## /optimize?QUERY

 MDPvis does not require you to integrate `/optimize` and `/state`, but it is very useful for exploring most problems.
 Here all the same parameters as are sent to `/trajectories` are sent to `/optimize`, but this query only returns an updated policy.
-Here is a python example:
+Here is a python example for a logistic regression based policy:

+    return {"Constant": 10,
+            "Fuel Load 8": 3,
+            "Fuel Load 24": -1}

+Here is an example where the policy parameters represent versions of a neural network.
+This would allow for comparing between the performances of different neural networks and asking for additional training of an existing network.

     return [
-            {"Constant": 10},
-            {"Fuel Load 8": 3},
-            {"Fuel Load 24": -1}
+            {"network version": 5}
           ]

-## /state?QUERY
+## /STATE_DETAIL

-This query will be issued when a user clicks an individual trajectory in the visualization.
-All the parameters used to generate the trajectory will be sent, with an additional parameter for the trajectory number.
-The expectation is you will use this information to re-generate the trajectory and use the simulator to generate descriptive statistics and/or images for the states.
+This query will be issued when a user clicks an individual trajectory in the visualization and the state detail area populates with the images and videos specified by the trajectory's "image row" variable.
+The expectation is you will use the file name to re-generate the trajectory and use the simulator to generate descriptive statistics, videos, and/or images for the states.

-An example of the expected return format is:

-    return {
-               "images": [
-                          ["file_row1_column1.png", "file_row1_column2.png"],
-                          ["file_row2_column1.png", "file_row2_column2.png"]]
-               "statistics": {
-                 "stat 1": 5,
-                 "stat 2": -100
-               }
-           }

-# Adding Additional Visualizations

-There is a default set of visualizations, but if you want to add your own visualizations you should be aware of the three visualization types in MDPvis.
-These break Monte Carlo trajectories into visualizations for a single time step, variables through time (temporal distributions), and details on a single trajectory.
-Details on these three aspects are below.

-**Single Time Step Distributions**

-Monte Carlo trajectories produce a distribution of states at every time step.
-This view gives details on the distribution for the currently selected time step.
-Users may select the current time step for all these visualizations simultaneously from the top of the visualization area, or from the temporal distribution area.

-* Histogram
-* Bar Chart (comparison mode)

-**Temporal Distributions**

-In this area we show how the distribution of state variables develops through time.

-* Fan Chart
-* Fan Chart (comparison mode)
-* Time Series

-**Single Trajectory**

-Here a single trajectory is shown.
-This could give a sequence of state snapshots provided as images from the MDP simulator.

-* State images (provided by simulator)
-* Stats panel

 ## Implementing a New Visualization